ajaviaad/neuroweave/README.md

 ![Input Norms Comparison](https://github.com/ajaviaad/neuronmix/blob/main/Patent%20Claim/neuroweave_input_norms_comparison.png)

-The plot clearly shows how neuroweave’s LayerNorm norms (yellow) evolve more smoothly across layers compared to the unpatched SiLU (orange), which has large flat plateaus and sharper jumps.
-In particular:
+The comparison reveals that Neuroweave’s per-neuron activation mixing produces a smoother, more adaptive signal flow than the vanilla SiLU baseline:

-- Early Layers (0–1): Patch yields a more gradual rise (0.24 → 1.85) versus SiLU’s steeper jump (0.43 → 6.06), indicating gentler initial scaling.
+- Embeddings & Early Layers (0–1): Neuroweave ramps from 0.24 → 1.85, while SiLU jumps from 0.43 → 6.06.
+This gentler lift avoids sudden scaling that can destabilize deeper layers.

-- Mid Layers (2–19): Patched norms sit slightly below the constant 264.0 plateau of SiLU and drift downward very gradually, reflecting dynamic activation amplitudes rather than a hard clamp.
+- Middle Blocks (2–19): Instead of SiLU’s rigid 264.0 plateau, Neuroweave norms slide downward from ≈262.4 → 260.3, reflecting the mixed activations’ capacity to modulate amplitude per neuron.

-- Late Layers (20–30): Both series climb, but activation patch avoids the peak at 276 and instead peaks around 267, suggesting more controlled propagation.
+- Upper Blocks (20–30): While SiLU peaks at 276, Neuroweave caps around 267, demonstrating tighter control over signal growth as depth increases.

-- Final Layer (31): The drop to ~226 (patched) versus 250 (SiLU) may help stabilize final logits or gradients.
+- Pre-Head Layer (31): The drop to ≈226 (vs. 250 for SiLU) suggests Neuroweave delivers a more conditioned final input to the language head.

-Neuroweave produces a more graded, dynamic distribution of LayerNorm inputs, avoiding the flat, clipped behavior of the unpatched model.
-This suggests healthier signal propagation and better numerical conditioning during inference.
+Overall, Neuroweave transforms the sharp, piecewise-constant norms of a SiLU-only network into a graded, continuously varying profile—promoting healthier gradient flow and robustness across all 32 layers.

 The chart below shows token confidence for the top prediction per step.
 Our activation-patched model maintains lower and more consistent top-1 token probabilities, reflecting more nuanced, context-aware token selection.
 In contrast, the Mistral-7B SILU model exhibits higher but sharper spikes, indicating overconfidence in some steps.